SS Thomas McKean

 SS Thomas McKean was a Liberty ship built in the United States during World War II.
 She was named after Founding Father Thomas McKean, an American lawyer and politician from New Castle, in New Castle County, Delaware and Philadelphia.
-During the American Revolution he was a delegate to the Continental Congress where he signed the Continental Association, United States Declaration of Independence and the Articles of Confederation.
+During the American Revolution, he was a delegate to the Continental Congress, where he signed the Continental Association, United States Declaration of Independence, and Articles of Confederation.
 McKean served as a President of Congress.
 He was at various times a member of the Federalist and Democratic-Republican parties.
 McKean served as President of Delaware, Chief Justice of Pennsylvania, and Governor of Pennsylvania.
-He is also known for holding copious public positions.
+He is also known for holding many public positions.